haywardt/h2s/README.md

 # h2s
 HTML2SQL bridge

+ToDo:
+	Write the first test.
+The demo page.
+	A CKEditor field

 Generation Five!

-Is a javascript or php preprocessor that converts template language into html/css/javascript.
+Is a php and javascript preprocessor that converts template language into html/css/javascript.

+First convert {{component:}} to php statements, then include this php to execute it.
+The code is sent to the client where javascript runs a substitution of its own

+file.h2 ----- server side substitution ----> file.php

+file.php ------ included ------------------> headers HTML, Javascript, CSS to the client

+HTML ----------- Javascript sub engine ----> HTML with javascript runs when body or inner elements are updated.

 	Its a set of server services(get view:cols, update:cols,index,value)
 	returns the number of rows: starting at page: of the return set.